Learn about START-PROF pipe stress analysis software

 Ope-Cold: Δvis = Δop - Δcold = (Rop - Rcold)·l·n

-n - number of ties
+n - number of spring assemblies

-START-PROF select springs in two steps:
+START-PROF selects springs in two steps:

 See the table below: